10 elements of a successful plan to help you reach your goals

 - Remember that your PR plan is a living document.
 Make sure it is flexible enough to be adjusted for any unexpected occurrences.

 - Get a PR firm to help you.
-For more help on putting together the best PR plan for your business, contact Axia Public Relations or download our free e-book Maximizing Your Public Relations Investment.
+For more help on putting together the best PR plan for your business, contact Axia Public Relations or download our e-book Maximizing Your Public Relations Investment.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has been with Axia since December 2013.
 Connect with Axia Public Relations on Twitter at @axiapr.